qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 and they can be later accessed from any part of the application by their unique ID.
 When the layer is removed from map layer registry, it gets deleted, too.

-.. index:: map layer registry; adding a layer
+.. index:: Map layer registry; Adding a layer

 Adding a layer to the registry: